psychopatz/eBuddyFramework/README.md

 - **Components**:
     - Llama3 - for LLM
     - MySQL - for Database
-    - qdrant - for verctor database
+    - qdrant - for vector database
     - znbang - for embedding model
     - ollama - acts as a bridge between the complexities of deploying the LLM
     - PrivateGPT - for RAG, API and LLM Inference Abstractions
     - Anaconda
     - Python
-    - Javascript
+    - JavaScript
     - HTML and CSS
     - MaterialUI
     - react-three
 - **Features**:
-    - real-time ingestion
+    - Real-time ingestion
-    - customizable AI characteristics on the fly
+    - Customizable AI characteristics on the fly
-    - image display support
+    - Image display support
-    - statistics dashboard.
+    - Statistics dashboard.

 ## Getting Started
 ### Installation Instructions